4d/docs/docs/WebServer/qodly-studio.md

 ### 4D Language vs QodlyScript

 QodlyScript inherits from the 4D Language, but with some differences.
-If you're familiar with the 4D language, you won't be lost, just keep in mind the following QodlyScript's specific features.
+If you are familiar with the 4D language, you won't be lost, just keep in mind the following QodlyScript's specific features.

 #### Variables